Calculating The Density Of A Gas

 • Industrial Chemistry: Many chemical reactions involve gaseous reactants and products.
 Knowing the densities of these gases is crucial for controlling reaction rates, optimizing yields, and ensuring process safety.

-• Hot Air Balloons: Hot air balloons utilize the principle that hot air is less dense than cooler air.
+• Hot Air Balloons: Hot air balloons use the principle that hot air is less dense than cooler air.
 By heating the air inside the balloon, the density decreases, causing the balloon to become buoyant and rise.

 • Scuba Diving: Divers need to understand the density of gases at different depths to manage their buoyancy and avoid decompression sickness.